Scripps College: Postwar era

-Over time, the college has moved away from its finishing school–esque origins.
+Over time, the college has moved away from its finishing school origins.

+In 1958, the college opened the Music Building with a recital hall seating 150, a music library, classrooms, practice rooms, and faculty offices.
+The project was designed by Smith and Williams of Pasadena and funded by trustee Lucille Phillips Morrison.

 In 1968, students occupied a grove of olive trees to save them from being cut down to make space for construction of the humanities building.

 21st century

 In 2000, the college opened a centralized dining facility, Malott Commons, ending the practice of serving meals in the residence halls.

 In 2014, the college began admitting transgender women.